-Agora Christian Fellowship Youth Ministry – Agora is a Mennonite church at 400 West Broad Street with services for youth and children.
+Agora Christian Fellowship Youth Ministry (contact: Joel Copeland) – Agora is a Mennonite church at 400 West Broad Street with services for youth and children.

-Cornerstone Counseling Center (contact: avid Emch) – Cornerstone Counseling Center in Chaing Mai, Thailand, offers counseling to missionaries and other long-term service workers based in Southeast Asia.
+Cornerstone Counseling Center/Paraclete (contact: Sarah Werner, David Emch) – Cornerstone Counseling Center in Chaing Mai, Thailand, offers counseling to missionaries and other long-term service workers based in Southeast Asia.